 The penalties for conviction of felony robbery are severe.
 If you have been charged with felony robbery, it would be in your best interests to retain a criminal defense lawyer to represent you.
 We have handled numerous felony robbery cases and have the knowledge and experience needed to provide you with competent defense.
 We may be able to negotiate a plea for you that could lessen your penalty.
 If a plea cannot be reached, you can be confident that our defense lawyers will carry your case to trial and provide you with the best defense possible.
 If you have any questions or concerns regarding a robbery charge or if you would like to know how we can specifically help you, feel free to contact our office to schedule a consultation.

-If you have been charged with robbery or any other criminal offense, call the Law Office of Chadwick-Fricano-Weber to discuss your case with our experienced criminal defense lawyers.
+If you have been charged with robbery or any other criminal offense, call Fricano&Weber P.L.L.C. to discuss your case with our experienced criminal defense lawyers.
 Call our office at (603) 823-3314 to schedule an initial consultation.

 Legal Counsel Driven by Honesty